-The State Hermitage Museum in St Petersburg , Russia, is the second largest museum in the world and is home to over 3 million pieces of art from all over the world.
-Set over 6 sprawling buildings running along the Palace Embankment next to the Neva River, it was founded in 1764 when Catherine the Great acquired a huge collection of art from a German merchant, and has been open to the public since 1852.
+The State Hermitage Museum in St Petersburg, Russia, is the second largest museum in the world and is home to over 3 million pieces of art from all over the world.
+Set over 6 sprawling buildings running along the Palace Embankment next to the Neva River, it was founded in 1764 when Catherine the Great acquired a huge collection of paintings and art from a German merchant, and has been open to the public since 1852.

 We were lucky enough to be granted early entry to the incredible State Hermitage Museum complex (with full photography permits) in May 2018, which gave us 1.5 hours with a small group of other travel writers and photographers to try and capture this amazing place.
 Photos cannot due justice to the beauty and opulence within it’s walls, but in putting together this photo guide to the Hermitage Museum I hope to be able to show you a little of what you would be able to see should you ever have the chance to visit yourself.
 Or to stand as a virtual tour of the Hermitage Museum for those of you who either cannot or will not travel to St Petersburg, or wider Russia.

 Disclaimer: I visited the State Hermitage Museum as a guest of Princess Cruises on board the Regal Princess Baltic Cruise, however all opinions, as always, remain my own.
 Read my Full Disclosure Policy Here.